-Participate whether you have a scientific background or not!
+Participate whether or not you have a scientific background!

 Contribute to real-life research conducted by institutions and universities from across the country

 Build skills working in the field, collecting data, and making observations

 The Dragonfly Mercury Project engages Citizen Scientists such as volunteers, students, and visitors in national parks across the country to collect dragonfly larvae for research.
 At Indiana Dunes National Park, nets are used to collect dragonfly nymphs from specific lakes and wetlands within the park.
 The samples are then sent to a US Geological Survey laboratory for mercury analyses.

 Mercury is a toxic pollutant that can threaten the natural resources National Parks protect.
 Wind transports airborne mercury over long distances, depositing it in seemingly pristine areas like national parks.
 Once there, it enters the food chain and builds up in higher predators.
 Dragonfly larvae, which live underwater, build-up higher levels of mercury than other aquatic insects because:

 • They are predators that eat a lot of smaller insects and even small fish, placing them high up on the food chain.

 Fish that feed on dragonfly larvae also ingest the accumulated mercury in the larvae.
 Those fish are then eaten by birds and mammals.
 Some of the fish that people like to catch and eat can have high levels of mercury, even in remote parks.